 Audited Financial Statements

-See Mass Culture’s Audited Financial Statements from 2020 and 2021.
+See Mass Culture’s Audited Financial Statements from 2020-23.

 VISION, PURPOSE & MISSION

 By circulating robust, inclusive research through a healthy network, Mass Culture will deepen the capacity of communities to develop an interconnected Canadian arts sector, empowered to reflect and make informed decisions towards a future in which the arts sector in Canada can thrive.

 Mass Culture is committed to ensuring all communities have the ability to mobilize and benefit from arts and culture research.

 Mass Culture is dedicated to recognizing, undertaking and disseminating professional research that is relevant to the Canadian arts community.
 By convening cultural workers and academics, Mass Culture provides a platform for knowledge to be explored, widely understood, and mobilized.

 THE CODE THAT GUIDES MASS CULTURE'S WORK